catgarciaphd/apero-cat-2022/content/lab/about/index.md

 ### Objectives

-- Understand differences in aging processes across diverse populations.
+- Understand differences in aging experiences and processes across diverse populations and cultures.
-- Identify and understand how structural, environmental, sociocultural, behavioral, and biological factors lead to disparities in health at older ages.
+- Examine how structural, environmental, sociocultural, behavioral, and biological factors lead to disparities in health and social conditions in adulthood.
+- Use appropriate methodological approaches to understand the multilevel causes of health disparities and the processes underlying them.
 - Promote equity and inclusion in aging research, with a goal of increasing diversity and representation.
-- Use appropriate methodological approaches to understand the causes of health disparities and the processes underlying them.
 - Disseminate information about research and interventions to the public, scientific and medical communities, stakeholder advocacy, community, and older adult-support organizations, the media, and policymakers.

 ---